micalevisk/cache-visualization/README.md

 * TieredCache.clearLevel( index ): Will clear the cache for the index on the cache stack.
 * TieredCache.resolveRequest( address ): Will attempt to resolve the memory request on the given cache stack.
 This will call the resolveRequest function for the first given cache on the cache stack.
 Further memory calls are handled by the passing the cache stack through the cache calls removing the responding cache level progressively.

-The view is structured within index.html and is seperated within two partitions
+The view is structured within index.html and is separated within two partitions
 * The left column is the control column and is responsible for allowing the user to control the cache settings, and displaying the cache statistics.
 * The right column is the visualization column and is responsible for displaying the contents within the cache simulator.
 There are three different views: Direct Mapped, n-Way Set Associative, and Fully Associative.